-1. ADOPTS the revised Payments of Distributions Policy with the following amendment:

-Under 'Minimum and Maximum Cash Flow Balances' reduces the proposed maximum cash balance from \$35M to \$30M.

-2. NOTES that the CRC is currently holding significantly greater cash assets than the current minimum limit of \$15M prescribed in the Payment of Distributions Policy.
+- 1. ADOPTS the revised Payments of Distributions Policy with the following amendment: - Under 'Minimum and Maximum Cash Flow Balances' reduces the proposed maximum cash balance from \$35M to \$30M. - 2.
+NOTES that the CRC is currently holding significantly greater cash assets than the current minimum limit of \$15M prescribed in the Payment of Distributions Policy.

-- 3. CONSIDERS an increase in the forecast distributions in FYE 2024 from \$20M to \$30M as a component of the Mid-Year Budget Review. - 4.
+- CONSIDERS an increase in the forecast distributions in FYE 2024 from \$20M to \$30M as a component of the Mid-Year Budget Review. - 4.
 REQUESTS that the CEO critically reviews distributions forecast, including an analysis of the cash balance required, taking account of Satterley forecasts and known operational expenditure, as a component of the FYE 2024 Mid-Year Budget review with the aim of achieving compliance with the new/revised Payment of Distribution Policy provisions.

-The Motion was put and declared CARRIED (7/4).
 For: Councillors Chester, Fleeton, Haddon-Casey, Krsticevic, Migdale, Parker, and Perkov.
 Against: Councillors Ife, Jones, Treby and Wallace.